Ring-a-Ding-Ding (Terriers): Plot

-As Hank distracts Dale, Britt sneaks into the house and retrieves the ring from a Bible, also discovering that Beth's wigs come from the same beauty parlor where Paolo works.
-Dale then receives a call, notifying him that Beth has left the hospital and that Hank and Britt were the last people to see her.
-They find her at the beauty parlor, confronting Paolo.
-As Dale enters, a child pops out of the backdoor, recognizing Dale as her father.
-Heartbroken, Beth asks them to leave while she cries in the parlor, eventually being sent back to the hospital.
-Meanwhile, Katie decides to go out with her vet school professor, Owens (Johnny Sneed), to a bar.
-Amidst heavy drinking, they sing Karaoke and later have sex.
-Realizing what she has done, she leaves as soon as she wakes up.
-She returns home, where she evades Britt's questions.
+As Hank distracts Dale, Britt sneaks into the house and retrieves the ring from a Bible.
+He also discovers that Beth's wigs come from the same beauty parlor where Paolo works.
+Dale receives a call that Beth has left the hospital and that Hank and Britt were the last people to see her.
+They find her at the beauty parlor confronting Paolo, whose young daughter recognizes Dale as her father.
+Hank and Britt take a heartbroken Beth back to the hospital, where she soon dies.
+Meanwhile, Katie is pressured by her peers to attend a karaoke night at a local bar.
+After it, a drunk Katie is propositioned by a classmate, but her vet school professor intervenes, leading to them having sex.
+Realizing what she has done, she quickly leaves and evades Britt's questions when she returns home.

-Jason talks with Hank, explaining that he knows that Britt robbed his wallet earlier and deduces Hank asked him to do it.
-Despite that, he is not mad at him, explaining that he still likes him but also wants to reiterate to him that he and Gretchen are getting married and Hank must deal with that.
-The next day, Katie contacts Hank to meet her.
-She informs him about sleeping with her professor and is feeling terrible about it.
-Hank consoles her but tells her that she can't tell Britt about it.
+Jason talks with Hank, explaining that he knows that Britt took his wallet and that Hank is responsible for the suspicious credit card activity.
+Despite that, he is not mad at him, explaining that he still likes him but wants to reiterate that he and Gretchen are getting married, which Hank must deal with.
+The next day, Katie calls Hank to meet and informs him about sleeping with her professor, which she feels terrible about.
+Hank consoles her but tells her that she cannot tell Britt about it.
 Despite her cries, she agrees to not tell him.